Set Yourself Free — The Guide to Being a Good Enough Woman

 Oh wait, and we’re taking care of it all during our second shift.

-Because, of course, I also have to succeed at my career 9–7.
+Because, of course, I also have to succeed in my career 9–7.

 And so the only person we can’t really take care of is, of course, ourselves.